Christmas opening times - the essential guide | Ideal Home

 Marks & Spencer stores opening times vary widely over the festive period, with its Simply Food stores having different operating times to the larger shops.
 Visit the branch finder to check the specific timings of your local store.

-Waitrose
+Waitrose Christmas opening times

-Waitrose is open from 7am-8pm on Christmas Eve and will be closed on Christmas Day and Boxing Day.
+Waitrose is open from 7am-6pm on Christmas Eve and will be closed on Christmas Day AND Boxing Day.

-On New Year’s Eve the stores will open from 7am-8pm and from 12pm-8pm on New Year’s Day.
+On New Year’s Eve the stores will open from 7am-6pm and will be closed on New Year’s Day.

 Use the branch finder to check the timings of your local Waitrose.

-Aldi
+Aldi Christmas opening times

-Aldi supermarkets will be open from 10am-4pm on Christmas Eve and will be closed on Christmas Day and Boxing Day.
+Aldi supermarkets will be open from 8am-6pm on Christmas Eve and will be closed on Christmas Day and Boxing Day.

-On New Year’s Eve, stores will be open from 10am-4pm and will be closed on New Year’s Day.
+On New Year’s Eve, stores will be open from 8am-6pm and will be closed on New Year’s Day.

 For specific times, visit the Aldi store finder.

-Lidl
+Lidl Christmas opening times

 Most supermarkets open from 8am-6pm on Christmas Eve and will be closed on Christmas Day and Boxing Day.
+However, most stores within the M25 will be open on Boxing Day this year between 10am and 6pm.

 On New Year’s Eve, the majority of stores will be open from 8am-6pm and will be closed on New Year’s Day.
+Although again, stores within the M25 should be open between 10am and 6pm on New Year’s Day.

 For specific times, visit the Lidl store finder.